 Food Bank and Clothing Closet.
 Please call for program details.

-Food bank available twice a month.nnOur purpose is to serve the Derry Township community by providing food and assistance with the temporary needs of families and individuals in financial distress.
+Food bank available twice a month to serve the Derry Township community by providing food and assistance with the temporary needs of families and individuals in financial distress.